Stories for Change Working Group

 Too often, narratives and images of youth spending time outside in Maine are limited to those who are white and economically privileged, which creates a single story of who is supposed to engage in the outdoors.
 Not only does Maine, the unceded territory of the Wabanaki, have vast indigenous populations who have been in relationship with this land for generations upon generations, but it is an increasingly diverse state with strong immigrant populations and abundant communities of people of color who call Maine home, all of whom have the basic human right to the outdoors.

-The Stories for Change working group is focused on strategic and equitable storytelling: sharing stories of Black, Indigenous, and People of Color (BIPOC) who have deep and multifaceted relationships with the outdoors.
+The Stories for Change working group is focused on strategic and equitable storytelling: sharing stories of Black, Indigenous, and People of Color (BIPOC) and others who have deep and multifaceted relationships with the outdoors.
 Through an intentional, trust-rooted, storyteller-led process, the group shares nature-based narratives of BIPOC individuals as well as LGBTQ+ people, youth, and others with marginalized identities.
 Through telling and sharing stories, the Stories for Change working group aims to transform mainstream conceptions of outdoor experiences, and to bring attention to the imperative of centering equity and recognizing historical and present-day oppression in society and outdoor and environmental learning spaces in Maine and beyond.

 The group is focused on a fully collaborative and consent-based storytelling process that works towards both transformative growth and systemic change in the state.
 You can read the published stories here.